 A recurrent consultation at LactApp refers to the compatibility of tattoos and piercings with breastfeeding.

-Let’s start with the piercings which is easier and shorter.
-During breastfeeding or pregnancy is not recommended to perform any type of perforation in the nipple, because of the risk of infection and the pain it can cause.
+Let’s start with the piercings which are easier and shorter.
+During breastfeeding or pregnancy is not recommended to perform any type of perforation to the nipple because of the risk of infection and the pain it can cause.
 If you have a piercing in the nipple and want to breastfeed, do not have doubts, the answer is yes, you can breastfeed.

 Otherwise, it is perfectly possible to breastfeed after a nipple piercing.
 Only if it is necessary to remove the earring before offering the breast to the baby and not put it back until weaning.

 Another thing is if you want to get a piercing or have a piercing done earlier in another part of the body.
 In this case, it is not recommended to do it during pregnancy because of the risk of infection, but there is no incompatibility with breastfeeding.
 Since in the case of infection, both topical and oral antibiotics are compatible with breastfeeding, you can check whenever you want on the website of the paediatricians of APILAM.

 And let’s go to tattoos, which is a situation in which there are more fears and doubts about performing them during breastfeeding.